Navid-Ishaq/az-500-security-labs-deepdive/02-working-with-resource-tags--07-conceptual-mcqs.md

-# Point 7 of 9: 07 Conceptual Mcqs

-**Lab:** 02 Working With Resource Tags
+# 02 Working With Resource Tags

-**Summary:** This section covers *07 conceptual mcqs* as part of the overall lab objective.
-It offers insights and applied understanding in the context of Azure Security best practices.
+## Point 7 of 9: Conceptual MCQs for Exam Readiness

+Add 10+ multiple choice questions based on AZ-500 exam objectives.
+Focus on theory and Azure-native definitions related to resource tagging.